 Bringing treats along can help to get a distracted puppy’s attention and also boost confidence.

-Until your puppy is covered by all vaccines, playgroups should meet in backyards or homes that haven’t come into contact with any unvaccinated dogs.
+Until your puppy is covered by all vaccines, playgroups should meet in backyards or homes.
+Places that haven’t come into contact with any unvaccinated dogs.

 When Can Puppies Go Outside To Play With Other Dogs?